-For most warranties the time limit is usually between 12 and 36 months, most often 18 months.
+For most warranties the time limit is usually between 12 and 36 months and for general representations most often between 12 and 18 months.

 For certain warranties the time limit is usually between five and ten years, such as relating to title to shares (for example, as part of the capitalisation of the company and subsidiaries), tax and environmental issues.